 About the course

-Classics and Modern Languages students spend a compulsory year abroad, usually in the third year.
+History and Modern Languages students spend a compulsory year abroad, usually in the third year.

 - working as a paid language assistant in a school;